aperturerobotics/starpc/README.md

 }
 ```

-## Go: Server & Client
+## Go

-A basic example can be found in the [e2e test]:
+This example demonstrates both the server and client:

 ```go
 // construct the server